 Please check out these great organizations, as they do good things for a large community of people that face the daily challenges due to autism & Asperger syndrome.
 And if your heart so inspires you too, please consider giving your support to their causes.

 Spencer Kelly was a Guest Panelist Speaker and Exhibitor at the USAutism.org 12th Annual World Conference on Autism this past August 25-27th, 2017 in Portland, Oregon.
 In 2018, Spencer returned as a USAutism.org Guest Panelist Speaker and Exhibitor for the13th Annual World Conference & Expo on Autism in Las Vegas, NV from Nov 28th- Dec 1st, 2018.
 Spencer is very grateful and honored for such an amazing invitations and experiences, which were hosted by Dr. Lawrence Kaplan and USAutism.org.

 Spencer Kelly was a participant in the OU CARES program as a child, participating in their sports programs, as well as social skill programs.

-Spencer will be speaking at Oakland University for OU CARES on April TBD, for their Evening Enrichment Series, about being an entrepreneur and having autism.
-This second speaking event will be open to the public.
+Spencer also spoke at Oakland University for OU CARES on April 25th, for their Evening Enrichment Series, about being an entrepreneur and having autism.
+This second speaking event was open to the public.